plblum/jivs/planning/ModelRules Designer for ValPlanning Part 2.md

     * If the developer stops here, save is blocked and the workflow moves to packaging and delivery.
 12. (Server) If non-Jivs checks code needs a model object, set it up.
 13. Server runs other non-Jivs checks when the workflow continues
-14. Server code converts native app errors from those checks to `BusinessLogicErrors`
+14. Server code converts native app errors from those checks to `ExternalIssuesFound`
 15. If no server-side errors exist, the server attempts save.

     * If save logic needs a model object and one has not yet been created, set it up
     * Run save process
     * If save succeeds, the error-reporting workflow ends.
-    * If save fails, server code converts save-time native app errors to `BusinessLogicErrors`.
+    * If save fails, server code converts save-time native app errors to `ExternalIssuesFound`.
 16. Returned errors are packaged and reported to the client

-    * Jivs packager packages `IssuesFound` and `BusinessLogicErrors`
+    * Jivs packager packages `IssuesFound` and `ExternalIssuesFound`
     * App/server delivers packaged content in the response
-    * App/client retrieves and deserializes the broader response, then gets `issuesFound` / `businessLogicErrors`
+    * App/client retrieves and deserializes the broader response, then gets `issuesFound` / `externalIssueFounds`
-    * App/framework code applies the returned `issuesFound` / `businessLogicErrors` to the existing `ValidationManager`
+    * App/framework code applies the returned `issuesFound` / `externalIssueFounds` to the existing `ValidationManager`
     * Client callbacks/hooks update visuals

       * If one or more returned errors are associated with fields in hidden or inactive UI regions, app/client code may reveal, activate, expand, or navigate to those regions so the user can find and correct the errors